 All health and social care services in Scotland have a duty of candour.
 This is a legal requirement which means that when things go wrong and mistakes happen, the people affected understand what has happened, receive an apology, and that organisations learn how to improve for the future.

 An important part of this duty is that we provide an annual report about the duty of candour in our services.
 This short report describes how Loirston Nursery has operated the duty of candour during the time between 1st of January 2021 and 31st of January 2022.
 We hope you find this report useful.

 About Loirston Nursery;

-Loirston Nursery offer 3 hours and 10 minutes of day care per session for children aged between 3 and 5 years.
+Loirston Nursery offer 1140 hours of care per year for children aged between 3 and 5 years.
+We offer AM/PM or 2 and a half day sessions.
 We provide a range of activities to support children’s development in their early years.

 How many incidents applied where Duty of Candour applies;